-- Ongoing support for the review and maintenance of all alternative programs. - Critical incident response team. - Representation on the Out of School Table. - Alternatives to Suspensions with the YMCA. - Support for comprehensive character education and bullying prevention programs. - AISI support related to student engagement. - Kindergarten Inclusive Development Services. - Balanced literacy support. - Support for literacy interventions (Reading Recovery, Levelled Literacy Intervention, Middle Years Literacy Intervention). - Support to develop numeracy coaches - Partnerships in support of a wrap around model of support including the WRaP Project, PFK, the Way In Project, and the STAR Project. - Excellence in Leadership Award Program.
+- Ongoing support for the review and maintenance of all alternative programs. - Critical incident response team. - Representation on the Out of School Table. - Alternatives to Suspensions with the YMCA. - Support for comprehensive character education and bullying prevention programs. - AISI support related to student engagement. - Kindergarten Inclusive Development Services. - Balanced literacy support. - Support for literacy interventions (Reading Recovery, Levelled Literacy Intervention, Middle Years Literacy Intervention). - Support to develop numeracy coaches and math common assessments. - Partnerships in support of a wrap around model of support including the WRaP Project, PFK, the Way In Project, and the STAR Project.